sneaker1/js-libp2p/examples/webrtc-star/README.md

 # Webrtc-star example

 In this example we are going to setup an webrtc signalling server and connect multiple peers to it.
-With this setup peers can discover and connect to each other event if they are behind a NAT.
+With this setup peers can discover and connect to each other even if they are behind a NAT.

 ## 01. Settting up the webrtc server with docker